murchie85/GPT_AUTOMATE/README.md

 Follow the prompts to describe your problem, and the application will classify the problem, decompose it into smaller deliverables, and generate code for each deliverable.

+## Limitations

+This is still a work in progress so use it at your own discretion, items to add are:

+1. Recursive debugging
+2. Better sub componentisation
+3. Consistent sub componentisation
+4. Logging

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.